RetroBattlestations/CrispsTunes/README.md

 * Add a way to include lyrics that appear as the notes play so you can sing along
 * Turn the keyboard into a piano and live play while pressing keys
 * Support more of the ABC notation
+* Chords/Polyphonic playback on machines that support it

 ## Typing Tips ##